Mike Matthews founded Legion in response to what he sees as low-quality ingredients and unnecessary additives in the supplement industry.

 They sell a lot of products including BCAAs, multivitamins, and joint support.
 In terms of protein they have a mass gainer and a no-soy vegan protein powder, but we decided to try the Dutch Chocolate flavor of their whey isolate, Whey+.

 It’s made from cows raised on small Irish dairy farms and they eat grass for most of the year, except when it’s too cold to be outside.
 Technically, it’s not 100 percent grass-fed, but when they do eat feed it’s non-GMO.
+We found it to be a rich, effective, and surprisingly fat free whey that can fit into just about any diet.

 Legion Whey+ Nutrition